albertonoys/M5PORKCHOP/README.md

         | U:128 S:45 [42.36,-71.05] S:7          12:45 |  <- GPS Stats
         +----------------------------------------------+

-    Bottom bar breakdown:
+    Bottom bar - the wardriving scoreboard:

-        U:128           = 128 unique networks seen this session
+        U:128           = 128 unique truffles spotted this run
-        S:45            = 45 entries saved to SD card
+        S:45            = 45 entries dumped to SD
-        [42.36,-71.05]  = Current GPS coordinates (lat,lon)
+        [42.36,-71.05]  = Where you at (lat,lon)
-        S:7             = 7 satellites locked
+        S:7             = 7 birds in the sky (satellites)
         12:45           = Uptime

-    Grass animation:
-        Moving  = GPS has fix, we're rolling and logging Static  = No GPS fix, waiting for satellites

-    When GPS locks, piggy celebrates.
-When GPS is lost, piggy is sad.
-    The grass tells you at a glance if you're actually logging coords.
+    The grass is your GPS indicator.
+Moving grass = fix acquired, coords are logging, you're making progress.
+Static grass = no fix, piggy is blind and sad, nothing getting saved with coords.

+    When the fix locks, piggy goes "gps locked n loaded" and gets hyped.
+    When you lose it, piggy sulks.
+The grass never lies.

 --[ 7 - Configuration